 What preparation is required?You need to avoid solid food from midnight.
 Clear fluid and medications are allowed up to the time of procedure.
-If your are on aspirin, Warfarin or plavix, check with your own doctor if these can be stopped for 5 days.
+If your are on aspirin, Warfarin or plavix, check with your own doctor if these can be stopped for 4 days.
 You can resume these medications the day after insertion.
-Insertion is best delayed if you have active infection.
+Insertion should be deferred if you have active infection.

 What are the aftercares required?For 5 days you need to keep the wound clean and dry, and to avoid strenuous activities of the upper limb and chest wall.
-The oncology centre will access the port and change the dressing for you.
-If you will commence chemotherapy within the next two days, please let us know so that we will leave a Huber needle catheter on the portal ready for immediate access; the onocology nurse will apply new dressing when you finish the chemotherapy session.
+If you will commence chemotherapy within the next two days, please let us know so that we will leave a Huber needle catheter on the portal ready for immediate access; the oncology nurse will apply new dressing when you finish the chemotherapy session.